Discovery Corridor Wastewater Transmission System Phase 2

 Schedule

-The project is in the early stages of design.
+The project is in the design phase.
 Construction is currently planned for 2026.

 Construction Impacts

-Construction methods to install the sewer are being developed but will generally use open-cut excavation methods, which consists of digging a trench, laying pipe, and backfilling.
+Construction methods to install the sewer generally include the use of open-cut excavation methods, which consist of digging a trench, laying pipe, and backfilling.
+The trenchless boring portion of construction near 134th will go underground beneath the road without tearing up the surface.
 Careful planning is taking place to minimize impacts to local businesses and the traveling public.
 Close coordination with Clark County and Washington State Department of Transportation is ongoing.

 Sewer service will be maintained during construction.